-Appointed in 2014 by Mayor Bill de Blasio, Commissioner Polly Trottenberg leads one of the nation’s largest and most diverse municipal transportation agencies, with 5,500 employees and a $17.4 billion 10-year capital plan.
+Appointed by Mayor Bill de Blasio in January 2014, Commissioner Polly Trottenberg leads the nation’s largest municipal transportation agency – with over 5,500 employees and a $17.4 billion 10-year capital plan.

 As Commissioner, Trottenberg directs the agency’s mission – focusing on mobility, safety, equity, sustainability and economic growth in NYC DOT’s oversight of roads, bridges, bicycle and pedestrian infrastructure and the Staten Island Ferry

 Under her leadership, NYC DOT has expanded street resurfacing and reconstruction, increased bridge rehabilitation and construction, improved bus performance, and expanded the bike network to over 1,300 miles.

 She has led Mayor de Blasio’s Vision Zero initiative to eliminate roadway fatalities.
 New York City has redesigned hundreds of city streets and achieved legislative victories in lowering the City’s speed limit to 25 MPH.
 Under Vision Zero, the City has seen its fewest-ever traffic fatalities.